 - College Specific English Proficiency Requirements

-NOTE: Students suspected of submitting false English proficiency scores will be required to take the institutional English Placement Exam and may be subject to dismissal from the university.
+NOTE: Students suspected of submitting false English proficiency scores will be required to take the institutional English Language Test and may be subject to dismissal from the university.

 Colleges that require ACT or SAT scores for incoming students in order to be admitted:

 - Hixson-Lied College of Fine and Performing Arts

 If an ACT or SAT score is not submitted, you will be admitted into general studies and will need to meet performance requirements to be admitted into your preferred major.